tomaszn/pyparrot/docs/quickstartminidrone.rst

 This will identify all BLE devices within hearing of the Pi.
 The Minidrone's specific address will be printed at the end.
 Save the address and use it in your connection code (discussed below).
-If findMinidrone does not report "FOUND A MAMBO!" or "FOUND A SWING!", then be sure your minidrone is turned on when you run the findMambo code and that your Pi
+If findMinidrone does not report "FOUND A MAMBO!" or "FOUND A SWING!", then be sure your minidrone is turned on when you run the findMinidrone code and that your Pi
 (or other linux box) has its BLE interface turned on.

 The output should look something like this.
 I removed my own BLE addresses from my network for security but I am